nodejs/node/doc/api/vm.md

 When the method `vm.createContext()` is called, the `contextObject` argument (or a newly-created object if `contextObject` is `undefined`) is associated internally with a new instance of a V8 Context.
-This V8 Context provides the `code` run using the `vm` module's methods with an isolated global environment within which it can operate.
+This V8 Context provides the `code` run using the `node:vm` module's methods with an isolated global environment within which it can operate.
 The process of creating the V8 Context and associating it with the `contextObject` is what this document refers to as "contextifying" the object.

 ## Timeout interactions with asynchronous tasks and Promises